 After a full meal, it was nice to just take another walk down the main drag at night and then call it quits after a full day exploring the downtown areas of Escondido and enjoying all the cool attractions around town.

-Sunday check out and wine tasting
+Sunday check out and afternoon wine tasting

 I enjoyed another breakfast at the Best Western and lounged by the pool for a few hours before checking out from the hotel.
 Instead of leaving, I decided to extend my stay and do some wine tasting at a few more wineries.
 First spot lined up for tasting was the beautiful Hungry Hawk Vineyards and Winery located on the top of the hill on Summit Drive with scenic views of the vineyards and surrounding countryside.
 Chief winemaker Mike created an eclectic collection of his favorite wines from over 15 grape varietals to include: Mourvedre, Malbec, Tempranillo, Grenache, and popular varietals grown in the area like Cabernet Franc and Cabernet Sauvignon.
 I tasted from the menu starting with a delicious Sauvignon and Sauvignon reserve which were delicious and followed by Albarino, a wine varietal I’ve never tried and it was full of fruit and aromas.
 This was rounded out with Grenache, Morvedre and the estate Malbec – a dark, pepper and cherry/plum infusion of flavors.
 A tasting menu at Hungry Hawk is really affordable at $12 for 5 tastings and everything I tried was really wonderful while getting the background story and efforts of growing wines in this region.